-The big federal state survey, part II: These Corona aids are available from the federal states
+The big federal state survey, part II: These corona aids are available from the federal states

 Bremen: